Best Ways to Use Satellite Speakers

 Best Uses for Satellite Speakers

 Satellite speakers are great for creating immersive surround sound in small to medium sized rooms, often in a 2.1, 5.0 or 5.1 arrangement.
-They can also be used as side or rear surround sound speakers in a larger system that uses tower or bookshelf speakers as the mains.
+They can also be used as side or rear surround sound speakers in a larger system that uses tower speakers or bookshelf speakers as the mains.

 But they aren’t just limited to multi-channel use.
 Satellite speakers also work great as part of a desktop system and pair well with turntables, PCs, gaming consoles and other nearfield listening experiences, especially given their compact stature.